Louis-DR/SiliconSuite-SymbolGenerator/README.md

 ## Dark mode

 By default, the SVG symbol will be generated with a CSS style that automatically inverts the luminance of all colors when the SVG is viewed in dark mode.
 This can be disabled by passing the command-line argument `--no-dark-mode`.

+## Transparent background

+For certain applications, it is desirable that the background of the box be transparent.
+The command-line argument `--no-background` overrides the theme and sets the box background to transparent.